mchenggit/kabanero-event/architecture/README.md

 The input and output resources are the same as the pipeline.
 Pre-defined variable  `kabaoer.stage.status` contains the status of the stage.

+**TBD: We will treat Tekton as built-in.
+There is no need for a separate TektonStage kind**.

 ```
 apiVersion: kabanero.io/v1alpha1